 Most interesting is its mechanism of action.
 By modulating a stress-activated protein kinase called JNK, Rhodiola restores the normal sensitivity of cortisol receptors.
 This was demonstrated in a 2009 Swedish placebo-controlled study.
 At the end of the 4 week study, participants given Rhodiola had measurably lower cortisol levels than placebo, and scored better on scales of burn-out and cognitive function.

 Researchers propose that the constituents in Rhodiola and other adaptogen herbs act like mild stress-mimics.
 They induce stress protection mechanisms such as heat shock proteins, and modulate the HPA axis.
 In this way, they inoculate the body against stress, and are a type of hormesis.
 Hormesis is a biological response whereby a mild stressor (such as exercise or calorie restriction) induces a homeostatic mechanism that protects against other stressors.

-Our physiology is primed to respond to the phytonutrients in the plants that we eat.
+Our physiology is primed to respond to the phytonutrients of the plants that we eat.
 When plants change their constituents in response to changes in their environment, then we, in turn, detect those constituents and those changes.
 Our physiology can prepare for our environment.

-I cherish the time I’ve spent in the arctic wilderness.
+I cherish the time I’ve spent in the Arctic wilderness.
 It is an austere, beautiful place (albeit full of biting flies).
-If an arctic plant can now instruct my body to cope with the stresses of modern Sydney life, then so much the better.
+If an Arctic plant can now instruct my body to cope with the stresses of modern Sydney life, then so much the better.
 But it is not for such esoteric reasons that I take rhodiola.
 I take it because it makes me feel better, and this year, I hope that it will keep me from burning out in clinic again.

 Rhodiola and other adaptogen herbs should be taken for between 2-6 months.
 Use caution with any licorice-containing formulas, as they can raise blood pressure.